Xabaril/lucecu/README.md

 ## How to build

-Lucecu is built against the latest NET Core 3.
+*Lucecú* is built against the latest NET Core 3.

 - [Install](https://www.microsoft.com/net/download/core#/current) the [required](https://github.com/Xabaril/Esquio/blob/master/global.json) .NET Core SDK
 - Run dotnet new -i ./src/templates/k8soperator in the root of the repo for building k8s template.